guyvan6/Stolpersteine_Exploratory_Clustering/README.md

 Project Structure 📂

-- stolpersteine_DAN_HAG.xlsx: The raw dataset containing information about the Stolpersteine in The Hague.
+- stolpersteine_DAN_HAG_DATA.xlsx: The raw dataset containing information about the Stolpersteine in The Hague.

 - elbow_method_plot.png: The plot generated to determine the optimal number of clusters for the K-Means algorithm.

-- EDA_Report.html: An automated report detailing the initial data exploration and a summary of the dataset.
+- stolpersteine_EDA_Report.html: An automated report detailing the initial data exploration and a summary of the dataset.

 - stolpersteine_clusters_map.html: An interactive map showcasing the final clustering results, with each cluster color-coded for clarity.